TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Hooks/Concept/Index.rst

 extending TYPO3 and therefore recommended to use wherever available.

-However, Events have to be emitted, Hooks and Signals have to be implemented, in the TYPO3 Core  or an Extension before you can use them, while extending a PHP class via the XCLASS method allows you to extend any class you like.
+However, Events have to be emitted, Hooks and Signals have to be implemented, in the `TYPO3 Core`:pn:  or an Extension before you can use them, while extending a PHP class via the XCLASS method allows you to extend any class you like.